Indian PhD Student says University Studio Rent takes 60% of Stipend

 Anushka continued: “My university studio accommodation, where I’m living right now, it takes up 60% of my stipend that is almost £1,100.
 This is my major expense in a month.”

-After rent, Anushka outlined a modest and structured monthly budget.
-She spends around £100 on groceries and allocates £50 for outings and dining.
+After rent, Anushka outlined the rest of her monthly spending.
+She said she spends around £100 on groceries and allocates £50 for outings and dining.

 She added: “The third and final expense is shopping, small outings so I have parked another £50 there.”